 Because it tells you which breed the large photograph is, and what the smaller chicken on the bottom of each month is.

 Well... it's stapled together, with a small hole for hanging.
-This is the one thing I'm not keen on.
+If you're not careful it can tear which makes it the one thing I'm not keen on.
 I'd really prefer some kind of metal hanger.

-It's a "month to view" calendar, but if you're looking for a family calendar where you can keep track of lots of appointments, this isn't the one for you.
-The daily squares are quite small.
+It's a "month to view" calendar, so the daily squares are quite small.
+If you're looking for a family calendar where you can keep track of lots of appointments, this isn't the one for you.

 I use it as a quick "at a glance" calendar.